Monsoon Getaways in India: 7 Must-Visit Destinations for

 escape.

-experiences.
-From the Western Ghats to the serene backwaters of Kerala, these
+Western Ghats to the serene backwaters of Kerala, these destinations are

-destinations are perfect for a romantic getaway, family vacation, or solo
+perfect for a romantic getaway, family vacation, or solo trip during the

 1. Munnar, Kerala – The Green Paradise